COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 #### Manual capability architecture

 In essence, executing a manual command involves the following actions:
-1. A message, the `command` of a manual command, is posted *somewhere*, *somehow*, together with the variables expected to be filled.
+1. A message, the `command` of a manual command, is posted *somewhere*, *somehow*, together with the variables of which values is expected to be assigned or updated (if any).
 2. The playbook execution stops, waiting for *something* to respond to the message with the variables values.
-3. The variables are streamed inside the playbook execution and handled accordingly.
+3. Once something replies, the variables are streamed inside the playbook execution and handled accordingly.

-Because the *somewhere* and *somehow* for posting a message can vary, and the *something* that replies can vary too, SOARCA adopts a flexible architecture to accomodate different ways of manual *interactions*.
+It should be possible to post a manual command message anywhere and in any way, and allow anything to respond back.
+Hence, SOARCA adopts a flexible architecture to accomodate different ways of manual *interactions*.
 Below a view of the architecture.

-When a playbook execution hits an Action step with a Manual command, the manual command will queue the instruction into the *CapabilityInteraction* module.
+When a playbook execution hits an Action step with a manual command, the *ManualCapability* will queue the instruction into the *CapabilityInteraction* module.
 The module does essentially three things:
-1. it stores the status of the manual command, and handles the SOARCA API interactions with the manual command.
+1. it stores the status of the manual command, and implements the SOARCA API interactions with the manual command.
 2. If manual integrations are defined for the SOARCA instance, the *CapabilityInteraction* module notifies the manual integration modules, so that they can handle the manual command in turn.
 3. It waits for the manual command to be satisfied either via SOARCA APIs, or via manual integrations.
 The first to respond amongst the two, resolves the manual command.
 The resolution of the command may or may not assign new values to variables in the playbook.
 Finally the *CapabilityInteraction* module replies to the *ManualCommand* module.

-Ultimately the *ManualCommand* then completes its execution, having eventually updated the values for the variables in the outArgs of the command.
+Ultimately the *ManualCapability* then completes its execution, having eventually updated the values for the variables in the outArgs of the command.
 Timeouts or errors are handled opportunely.

 ```plantuml
 @startuml